-Tables R & S show the number (and percentage) of fatal and seriously injured casualties involved in accidents where each contributory factor was reported.
-Unsurprisingly the pattern is similar to that seen in Tables M & N showing the number of accidents with each factor reported.
-Comparison shows that accidents with pedestrian only factors reported had lower numbers of casualties per accident.
+Tables R & S show the number (and percentage) of fatal and seriously injured casualties involved in collisions where each contributory factor was reported.
+Unsurprisingly the pattern is similar to that seen in Tables M & N showing the number of collisions with each factor reported

-Note a casualty will appear in the tables against each (unique) factor associated with the accident (resulting in the casualty) and therefore may appear more than once.
-As with the accident tables, repeats of the same contributory factor within an accident are excluded.
+Note a casualty will appear in the tables against each (unique) factor associated with the collision (resulting in the casualty) and therefore may appear more than once.
+As with the collision tables, repeats of the same contributory factor within an collision are excluded.